NicolasDuponchel/TeachingAndroid/MyFirstApp/README.md

 * Open `activity_main.xml` and change wording.
 * There is a warning on the string you just changed.
 Follow the warning instructions *(see TIP)*.
+* Open `res/values/string.xml`.
+Check that your new string res is well created.
 * Run the app

 ***TIP***: Resolve a warning - put moose on warning and use **alt+Enter**